RedWallaroo/Tweetsy/README.md

 =======

 Description: Tweetsy is a data visualization app that uses the Etsy and the Twitter API to gather information about tweets mentioning Etsy listings in them.
-It then locates the tweets on a map using D3.js (Datamaps library).
+It then locates the tweets on a map using D3.js (Datamaps).

         Usage: Load /index page and hover over bubbles to display listing information.